w3f/polkadot-wiki/docs/learn/learn-staking.md

 - have era points above average (because they will get more rewards for being active),
 - have the total stake backing the validator below the average active validator stake (because they will pay out more rewards per staked {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}),
-- have high own stake (because if slashed they have a lot to lose),
+- have high own stake (because if slashed they have something to lose),
 - have low commission fees but not 0% (because it makes sense that for doing the heavy lifting, validators ask for a small commission),
 - have on-chain registered identity (because it adds a layer of trust and possibly provides access to their website and contact details),
 - and have not been slashed (meaning that their on-chain behavior is genuine).